johnwargo/pi-remind-hd/readme.md

 	sudo apt-get update
 	sudo apt-get upgrade

+> Note: More recent versions of the Raspbian OS automatically check for updates on first launch, so the previous step is probably no longer necessary.
+If you're using a Pi that's been running for a while, it's always best to install all updates when you get a chance.

 The first command updates the local software repositories and the second command updates the Pi's Raspbian OS and associated files.

-Next, install the [Google Calendar API Python files](https://developers.google.com/api-client-library/python/start/installation) along with date handling libraries using the following command:
+Next, install the [Google Calendar API Python files](https://developers.google.com/api-client-library/python/start/installation) along with some date handling libraries using the following command:

     sudo pip install --upgrade google-api-python-client oauth2client python-dateutil pytz

+> Note: I'm not sure right now whether you need to install those Python libraries using `sudo`.
+I'm testing this on my local Pi and will update this doc again when I know better.

 Install the Unicorn HAT libraries following the instructions on the [Pimoroni web site](https://github.com/pimoroni/unicorn-hat-hd).
 Basically, open a terminal window and execute the following command:

     curl -sS get.pimoroni.com/unicornhathd | bash